pymc-devs/pymc-data-umbrella/contributing/language-translations.md

 - Knowledge of English and (Spanish or Portuguese)

 ## About
-We are using [Transifex](https://www.transifex.com/) to manage the language translations, which provides a tranlsation infrastructure with Sphinx.
+We are using [Transifex](https://www.transifex.com/) to manage the language translations, which provides a translation infrastructure with Sphinx.
 Transifex is *a global content repository with a REST API, SDKs, automation, and more so you can centrally manage your source content and translations and build amazing multilingual digital experiences for your users.*

 ## Workflow